-Current Printmaking chair Nance O’Banion first started teaching in the Textiles Program (printed and constructed) in l974 when the college was California College of Arts and Crafts, joined the Printmaking Program in l987, and has been chair since 2001.
+Printmaking co-chair Nance O’Banion first started teaching in the Textiles Program (printed and constructed) in l974 when the college was California College of Arts and Crafts.
+She joined the Printmaking Program in l987, and has served as chair since 2001.

 There’s nothing like the magic of lifting the blanket and peeling back the paper off a plate to reveal a freshly printed image, or raising a newly formed sheet of handmade paper out of a vat, or hearing a squeegee full of color zip across a screen, or watching someone read a book you’ve just made.

 The magic lies in the transformation of your idea into a tangible work of art that makes the idea visible and accessible to others.
 There’s also incredible magic in sharing these experiences and ideas with your students.